lammps/lammps/doc/src/pair_sw.rst

    However, the angle variation is much smaller than the given threshold value for actual simulations, so the inconsistency between potential and force can be neglected in actual simulations.

-The *threebody* keyword determines whether or not the three-body term of the potential is calculated.
+The *skip_threebody* keyword determines whether or not the three-body term of the potential is calculated.
 Skipping this significantly increases the speed of the calculation, with the tradeoff that :math:\lambda_{ijk} is forcibly set to 0.
 If the keyword is used with the pair styles, sw/gpu, sw/intel, or sw/kokkos, :math:\lambda_{ijk} will still be forcibly set to 0, but no additional benefits will be gained.
 This keyword